RedHat-UX/red-hat-design-system/elements/rh-footer/docs/20-guidelines.md

 #### Small screens

-The Modular footer on small screen sizes includes an accordion instead of columns and rows of links.
+The modular footer on small screen sizes includes an accordion instead of columns and rows of links.
 All accordion panels are collapsed by default when the page loads.